LENS: A Learnable Evaluation Metric for Text Simplification: Introduction

 \section{Introduction}

-Text simplification aims to make texts easier to read while preserving their original meaning \cite{Saiggon}.
-As a sentence can be simplified in many ways, such as paraphrasing complex words, deleting insignificant information, and splitting long sentences into shorter ones, an ideal automatic metric should consider different aspects of simplification, such as semantic similarity, fluency, and simplicity.
-Yet, existing metrics such as SARI \cite{Xu-EtAl:2015:TACL} and BERTScore \cite{zhang2020bertscore} tend to focus on one dimension and thus struggle to achieve a high correlation with human evaluation \cite{alva-manchego-etal-2021-un} (Figure \ref{fig:figure_1}).
-These metrics fail even more in evaluating high-performing simplification systems, where the gaps in performance are close, calling for a more robust and accurate metric for text simplification.
+Text simplification is a text-to-text generation task that aims to make a text easier to read while preserving its original meaning \cite{Saiggon}.
+Automatic evaluation of text simplification is challenging because a sentence can be simplified in many ways, such as paraphrasing complex words, deleting insignificant information, and splitting long sentences into shorter ones.
+An ideal automatic metric should accommodate these diverse choices while capturing semantic similarity and fluency.
+However, existing metrics such as SARI \cite{xu-etal-2016-optimizing} and BERTScore \cite{zhang2020bertscore} struggle to capture all the aspects and achieve a high correlation with human evaluation \cite{alva-manchego-etal-2021-un} (see Figure \ref{fig:figure_1}).
+These metrics fail even more when evaluating high-quality systems that have close performance, calling for a more robust and accurate metric for text simplification.

-Prior work on machine translation has shown the power of using language models as an automatic metric by training them on human judgments such as Direct Assessment (DA), rating on a continuous scale from 0 to 100, to generate prediction estimates \cite{rei-etal-2020-comet,sellam-etal-2020-bleurt}.
-However, existing human evaluation datasets for text simplification are not suitable for training metrics because they either include a limited number of annotations \cite{manchego-etal-2021-un} or only focus on one specific type of simplification, such as sentence-splitting \cite{sulem-etal-2018-semantic}.
-Besides, these datasets do not include state-of-the-art generation models such as GPT-3.5 \cite{ouyang2022training} that have been shown to generate texts indistinguishable from human-written texts.
+Prior work on machine translation \cite{rei-etal-2020-comet,sellam-etal-2020-bleurt} has seen the success of using language models as an automatic metric by training them on human judgments, such as Direct Assessment (DA) that rates generations on a 0-100 scale.

-In our work, we create a diverse human rating corpus called \datasetname~to train and evaluate automatic metrics for text simplification. \datasetname~corpus consists of two parts: \datasetnameFirst, a set of 12K ratings on simplifications from 24 different simplification systems from the literature, and \datasetnameSecond, consisting of 360 simplifications from the 4 top-performing models, including GPT-3.5, and 2 humans for evaluating automatic metrics on the most recent and more complex sentences (i.e., 40+ word long sentence about Qatar Word Cup 2022).
-Using \datasetnameFirst, we introduce \metricname, a \textbf{L}earnable \textbf{E}valuatio\textbf{n} Metric for Text \textbf{S}implification, based on RoBERTa \cite{Liu2019RoBERTaAR}. \metricname~is the first supervised metric for the task and uses an adaptive ranking loss that focuses on references closer to the system output in edit operations to promote fair comparison of simplifications that have undergone different edits (i.e., splitting, paraphrasing, and deletion).
-We demonstrate that \metricname~has stronger correlations with human judgments than existing metrics.
+However, existing human evaluation datasets \cite{alva-manchego-etal-2021-un, sulem-etal-2018-simple} for text simplification are not suitable for training metrics because they include a limited number of annotations or systems.
+Besides, these datasets do not include state-of-the-art generation models such as GPT-3.5 \cite{ouyang2022training} that have been shown to generate human-like quality text \cite{dou-etal-2022-gpt,goyal2022news}.